open-mmlab/mmaction2/configs/recognition/csn/README.md

    e.g., lr=0.01 for 4 GPUs x 2 video/gpu and lr=0.08 for 16 GPUs x 4 video/gpu.
 2. The **inference_time** is got by this [benchmark script](/tools/analysis/benchmark.py), where we use the sampling frames strategy of the test setting and only care about the model inference time, not including the IO time and pre-processing time.
 For each setting, we use 1 gpu and set batch size (videos per gpu) to 1 to calculate the inference time.
-3. The values in columns named after "reference" are the results got by training on the original repo, using the same model settings.

 For more details on data preparation, you can refer to Kinetics400 in [Data Preparation](/docs/data_preparation.md).